Joseph’s Dream — Photo credit: poetry-bible.ru

 Moving forward with an attitude of hope, expectation, and thanksgiving is key to successfully receiving and living out God’s dream for you.
 Besides, one thing you know for sure is to give thanks in all circumstances; for this is God’s will for you in Christ Jesus.
 (1 Thessalonians 5:18)

 I’m not proposing this as some kind of formula for learning God’s dream for you.
 God can’t be confined to a formula.
 But look through scripture and see if it isn’t true.
-Those who received their dreams and revelation from God were 1) thankful, 2) spent time in God’s word (or even wrote some of God’s word) 3) prayerful, 4) hung with God’s people, 5) lovers of God and people, 6) passionate, and 7) faithful.
+Those who received their dreams and revelation from God were 1) thankful, 2) spent time in God’s word (or even wrote some of God’s word) 3) prayerful, 4) hung with people who loved God with their whole heart, 5) lovers of God and people, 6) passionate, and 7) faithful.